QixyQix/Antibody-Antigen-Neutralization-Prediction/README.md

     - The HuggingFace repository was used due to its popularity
     - The [ESM2b](https://huggingface.co/facebook/esm2_t12_35M_UR50D) PPLM was used
     - Model is finetuned over 10 epochs
+- `05_Prediction_Analysis` contains code for prediction analysis using confusion matrices for all experiments

 ## Results
 - Finetuned Transformer-based PPLM achieves accuracies as high as **98.3%**